NikosAlexandris/rekx/docs/how_to/diagnose.md

 ## Chunking shape

-The _chunking shape_ refers to the chunk _sizes_ of the variables typicall found in a NetCDF file, or else any Xarray-supported file format.
+The _chunking shape_ refers to the chunk _sizes_ of the variables typically found in a NetCDF file, or else any Xarray-supported file format.
-`rekx` can scan a `source_directory` for files that match a given `pattern` and report the chunking shapes across all of them :
+`rekx` can scan a `source_directory` for files that match a given `pattern` and report the chunking shapes across all of them.

+Following we scan the _current_ directory for filenames starting with `SIS` and having the suffix `.nc` :

 ``` bash
 ❯ rekx shapes . --pattern "SIS*.nc" --variable-set data